iZackk26/Extended-Reality/main.md

 technology is used to create immersive experiences for the user, by combining real and virtual worlds.
 The term XR initialized when Charles Wyckoff filled a patent in 1960 for his development.
-Then nowadays the term has moved to the mainstream of videogames and medicine. [@hayes-2023]
+Then nowadays the term has moved to the mainstream of videogames and medicine [@hayes-2023].
 \begin{figure}[htbp]
     \centering
     \includegraphics[width=6cm,height=4cm]{XR}